Griffan/FASTQuick/Readme.md

 #### Perform a Test Run

-To perform a test run to make sure that FASTQuick runs as expected with a very small-sized example, run
+To perform a test run to make sure that FASTQuick runs as expected with a very small-sized example (assuming that you are still inside `build` directory, run

 ```
-bash example.sh
+bash ../example/example.sh
 ```

 for more example scripts to test whether the software tool works as expected or not, see [EXAMPLES](#examples).

 #### Download Resource Files

 To run FASTQuick on real human sequence data, you need to download resource files using the following commands.
+(Before downloading, you may want to change your current directory.)

 ```
 wget ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/technical/reference/phase2_reference_assembly_sequence/hs37d5.fa.gz